tiredpixel/z.2012-05-27.signantia_analysis/README.markdown

 License
 -------

-signantia_analysis is © 2011 Signantia Limited.
+© signantia.com & @tiredpixel 2012.
 It is free software, released under the MIT License, and may be redistributed under the terms specified in `LICENSE`.